mdjones-dev/Parser-Facebook-Messages-JSON/README.md

 All times recorded by Facebook are in UTC (0000).

 I have noticed Facebook no longer records `Calls` as a separate type, post-15/05/2019 they’re recorded as a `Generic` message, there is no way to determine the `call duration` from this data.

 Edit: I created another copy of my data a few months later and found the call_duraction was back for those missing calls.
-I can't explain this magic, I just have to accept what they give me.
+I can't explain this magic, I just have to accept what Facebook gives me.

 `call duration` is measured in seconds.